Bass Point Reserve: Shipping trade at Bass Point

 Shipping was the favoured mode of transport of the product but the journey was often a hazardous one with a number of ships lost along the coast and in the waters surrounding Bass Point.
-The Bertha, an 87 ST wooden schooner, is thought to be one of the earliest wrecks from the basalt trade.
+The Bertha, a 87 ST wooden schooner, is thought to be one of the earliest wrecks from the basalt trade.
 It was reported that she was transporting bluestone from Kiama to Sydney and, on 9 September 1879, ran ashore on the north side of Bass Point and broke apart.
 It was reported in the media at the time that the local Aboriginal people camped at Bass Point had assisted with the rescue of the three crewmen and two passengers on board by conveying a line from the stricken vessel to the shore.

 Over the years, other ships experienced a similar fate to that of the Bertha: in 1880, the wooden paddle steamer Our Own was wrecked off the beach at Bass Point with the loss of two lives; the Alexander Berry, a wooden steamer, went down in 1901 with four of the five crewmen perishing in the accident; the Comboyne wrecked in 1920; and the Kiltobranks, another blue metal carrier, in 1924.

 One of the more well-known shipwrecks of Bass Point was the loss of the Cities Service Boston on 16 May 1943.
 The US oil tanker was transporting fuel supplies from the Middle East before running aground during a storm at what is now known as Boston Point.
 Australian soldiers from the 6th Australian Machine Gun Battalion were camped nearby and assisted in the rescue of the 62 crew on board.
 All lives from the Boston were saved but four Australian soldiers perished in the rescue.
 To commemorate the loss, plaques were unveiled at Bass Point in 1968 and a remembrance service is held at the site each year.

 Since Dunmore Estate was sold in the 1920s, the land in and around Bass Point was used by the Australian Military Forces for defensive, training and surveillance functions.
 By c.
 1957, Bass Point was purchased by Imperial Chemical Industries (ICI) and mining of its extensive basalt deposits was renewed.
 The original jetty had deteriorated beyond the needs of the mining leases and was ultimately demolished in 1958 before being replaced by a new jetty directly east of the original.